 - Cargo distribution

-The long detection range means the sensors are suitable for port automation in even large harbours and ports.
-It can also be mounted on to very large loading equipment.
+The long detection range means the sensors are suitable for port automation on large sites.

 - Minimal maintenance